 Role of committee.
-The committee makes the final determination of base salary, annual bonus and awards of incentive and stock-based compensation for the chief executive officer and, taking into account the recommendations of the chief executive officer, for each the company's other named executive officers.
+The committee makes the final determination of base salary, annual bonus and awards of incentive and stock-based compensation for the chief executive officer and, taking into account the recommendations of the chief executive officer, for each of the other named executive officers.